rvailleux/presentations/W3C_WebRTC_Workgroup_Update/slides.md

 backgroundColor: #fff
 color: #EF5131
  -->
-# Get inspired - A glance at use cases to be covered with WebRTC in the future
+# :eyes: Get inspired - A glance at use cases to be covered with WebRTC in the future
 - File Sharing
 - IoT
 - Virtual Reality Gaming